assagman/mcp-servers/README.md

 # mcp_servers
-A collection of MCP servers
+A collection of MCP servers and a CLI tool to manage them.

 ## Disclaimer